lauralindzey/nui_scalar_data/README.md

-On Linux, QGIS plugins are installed to `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins`
+On Linux, QGIS plugins are installed to `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins` (This directory is create the first time you install a plugin via the QGIS menu.)

 Either clone directly to the plugin directory, or create a symbolic link to your checkout from the appropriate directory.
 (If you will be developing the plugin, use a symlink -- if you have to uninstall the plugin, QGIS will delete that directory.)

+After cloning and linking, restart QGIS, then install it:
+* plugins->"Manage and Install Plugins..."
+* click "Installed"
-After cloning, restart QGIS, then plugins->"Manage and Install Plugins..."->"Installed Plugins".
-Make sure "NUI Scalar Data" is checked.
+* Make sure "NUI Scalar Data" is checked.

-Using this plugin assumes that the NUI LCM definitions and lcm install are on your pythonpath.
-* Follow the install instructions at http://lcm-proj.github.io/lcm/
-* Clone dslmeta: ssh://git@bitbucket.org/whoidsl/dslmeta-git

-If you will be doing any development, the "Plugin Reloader" plugin is very useful: it allows you to reload a plugin whose code has changed without having to restart QGIS.
-Also note that if your changes cause the plugin to not load cleanly, you'll have to restart QGIS; if there are errors on launch, those can be fixed and then the plugin reloaded without a full restart.
-I like to run qgis from the command line; then the output of `print` statements is visible.
-I've used `print` and `logMessage` (goes to python console in qgis) for developer-focused messages, and the messageBar for user-targeted messages.

 Open the plugin by either clicking the NUI icon or Plugins->"Nui Scalar Data"->"Display scalar data from NUI"

-### Configuration
+## Configuration

 To add a new field, type in the channel name, the message type, the field name, the rate to decimate the input data at, and the layer name.
 * Use dsl-spy.sh (aka lcm-spy) to identify channel name and field of interest
 * the plugin requres the message type to be class.type_t; e.g. `comms.statexy_t`. dsl-spy only shows the second half; if you don't know what package a message is in, you can find it by: `cd /path/to/dslmeta`; `find . -iname "statexy_t.msg"`
 * QGIS will be displeased if you try to plot 30Hz data for a whole dive.
 1Hz is usually reasonable.
+* Uncheck the "Create layer?" checkbox if you only want to see the data in time series view (this saves memory vs. creating a QGIS layer for every scalar value).
 * a QGIS layer (and time series axes) will be created with the input "layer name"

 Use standard QGIS configuration to set the layer properties.
 If you save the layers in your QGIS project, the styling will be preserved.
 (The plugin itself does not attempt to set any styling.)